This page was written and legally reviewed by Ernst Law Group, members of the State Bar of California.

 Severe TBIs are often fatal.
 For all of these reasons, it is important that victims get the help they need from experienced legal counsel who specializes in traumatic brain injury law cases.

-The California brain injury lawyers at Ernst Law Group have successfully handled more than 1,000 personal injury lawsuits involving people with TBIs and their families.
+A California brain injury attorney with Ernst Law Group has successfully handled more than 1,000 personal injury lawsuits involving people with TBIs and their families.

 The firm’s California personal injury attorneys have a successful track record of assisting clients in receiving the compensation they deserve for medical expenses and long-term care, lost income due to time out of work, and pain and suffering.